 Unfortunately, yes.
-Our anesthesiologists will often provide a long-acting nerve block and a pain pump to go home with that will significantly help with pain.
+Our anesthesiologists will often provide a long-acting nerve block and a pain pump to go home with that will significantly help with the pain.
 The pain is typically the most intense during the first 3-4 days after surgery.

-Leg elevation (toes above the nose) will also help with pain, especially the first 2 postoperative weeks.
+Leg elevation (toes above the nose) will also help with pain, especially in the first 2 postoperative weeks.

 Yes.
 Expect the foot and ankle swelling to last up to 6-12 months after surgery.

-The foot is the part of the body that takes the longest to heal.
+The foot is part of the body that takes the longest to heal.
 The first 6 weeks will be the toughest.
 Depending on the type of surgery, most patients should expect to be back to normal 6 to 12 months after the procedure.

 Not necessarily.
 This depends on the type of surgery performed.